academicgit/asmodeus/README.md

 - asmodeus now has proper rest API with OpenAPI 3.1 standards
 - Added support for dark/light mode on panel

-I spent several weeks finalizing this new version.
-Any support is highly appreciated - [Buy me a coffee](https://www.buymeacoffee.com/forscht)

 ### Requirements
 - NodeJS v16.x or Docker